jerearista/vRouter-multicloud-poc/README.md

 * Install AWS CLI
   * Configure credentials
    `aws configure`
-* Download and install Terraform in your PATH
+* Download and install Terraform in your PATH: https://www.terraform.io/downloads.html
 * Change to the poc directory (here)
   `cd vRouter-multicloud-poc`
 * Ensure the AWS and template provider plugins are installed